 Cellular boosters are recognized by the FCC and all major cell carriers.
 They put out more signal than an average cell phone but not as much as some microwave ovens or televisions.
 It’s considered completely safe to operate, although FCC rules do require that you register with your carrier.

 Just as importantly, a cell booster is safe to operate within your cell network.
-Each cellular booster contains complex circuitry that tests the quality of the signal many times a second to make sure that the amplified signal provided by the booster isn’t feeding back to the cell tower.
-Such feedback could actually spread and take down the cell network, but it’s not going to happen because your booster will automatically reduce power to avoid this sort of thing.
-The power level is continuously adjusted so you’re getting the strongest signal possible without feedback.
+Each cellular booster contains complex circuitry.
+That circuitry tests the quality of the signal many times a second.
+It makes sure that the amplified signal provided by the booster isn’t feeding back to the cell tower.
+Such feedback could actually spread and take down the cell network.
+Lu not going to happen because your booster will automatically reduce power to avoid this sort of thing.
+The booster continuously adjusts the power level.
+That way you’re getting the strongest signal possible without feedback.
 This is called auto gain control and it’s a feature of all consumer cell boosters.

 Do cell boosters actually work?

 Yes, I know.
-You bought a sticker to put on the back of your phone that was supposed to increase signal, and it did nothing.
+You bought a sticker to put on the back of your phone years ago.
+You thought it would increase signal, and it did nothing.
 This is another whole animal – this is a complex amplifier system that absolutely does work.
 The key here is that you need to get a system that’s best for your environment.
-Most manufacturers will suggest an area that can be covered by a booster but there’s no guarantee that it will cover that whole area if there are several walls and a lot of wiring in place.
+Most manufacturers will suggest an area that the booster will cover.
+There’s no guarantee that it will cover that whole area, though.
+If there are several walls and a lot of wiring in place, range can be reduced.
 That’s why it’s important to get the booster that’s right for your size space or even go one level up.
 Then, put the indoor antenna right in the center of the area you want amplified for the best possible results.

-I can tell you that a cell booster makes a huge difference in my home, where it takes me from essentially zero bars to five bars in most of the house.
+I can tell you that a cell booster makes a huge difference in my home.
+I live in a traditional stucco home and the signal level inside is awful.
+A booster takes me from essentially zero bars to five bars in most of the house.

 Does a cell booster interfere with Wi-Fi or other radio reception?

-There’s no reason that a cell booster should interfere with Wi-Fi as long as the booster is even a few feet away from your router.
+There’s no reason that a cell booster should interfere with Wi-Fi.
+Just make sure the booster is even a few feet away from your router.
 The two devices use completely different frequencies so it isn’t a problem.

 When you’re ready to shop for a cell booster, our team of professionals can help you find the right one with our free recommendation service.
 We’ll help you get what you need!